DimitriPalmer22/Relapse-Code-Documentation/_temp/04-06 Speedrun Mode Feedback.md

 - Sliding under the beams felt repetitive.
 It was the same slide every time.
 	- To break up the repetitive feeling, incorporate the sliding with other mechanics.
+	- idk a wall-run or something going into the slide could feel cool.
+Wall-run -> slide -> wall-run again